 Safeguarding our Children

 At Church Broughton Primary School we take our Safeguarding responsibilities very seriously.
 This means that we ensure that everyone working in our school has successfully completed the necessary clearances to enable them to work with children.
-Our Governors, Mrs Smith and Mr Pykitt as well as Mr Rudge (Head of School) have completed NSPCC accredited Safer Recruitment Training.
+Our Governor, Mr Pykitt as well as Mr Whyman and Mr Rudge , have completed NSPCC or National College accredited Safer Recruitment Training.

 We have staff members who are specifically trained and nominated as having overall responsibility for safeguarding in school.
-Mr Rudge is the Designated Safeguarding Lead (DSL) and Mrs Millington is the Deputy Designated Safeguarding Lead.
-Mrs Smith and Mr Pykitt are our governors responsible for safeguarding in school.
+Mr Rudge is the Designated Safeguarding Lead (DSL) and Mrs Millington and Mrs Perrett are the Deputy Designated Safeguarding Leads.
+Mr Pykitt, Mrs Perrett and Mrs Gaunt are our governors responsible for safeguarding in school.

 All staff are kept up to date with current guidance and legislation.
 This includes awareness of extremism and radicalisation issues.
 Staff undertake training in Safeguarding every year.
 This is provided by the local authority and covers signs of abuse and what to do if you are concerned about a child.
 Our Safeguarding lead and deputy attend training updates every 2 years.